forderud/ComSamples/README.md

     * Python: run `MyClientPy.py`
 1. **Un**register the server to clean up:
     * For EXE-based servers, run `<ServerName>.exe /unregserver` with admin privileges,
-    * Or run `MyExeServerPy.py /unregserver`  with admin privileges,
+    * For Python-based servers, run `<ServerName>.py /unregserver`  with admin privileges,
     * For DLL-based servers, run `regsvr32.exe /u <ServerName>.dll` with admin privileges,
     * Or run `UNREGISTER.bat` with admin privileges,